 What does the color blue sound like?
 Can you taste certain songs?
 Does the number one smell like fruit?
-These may seem like really strange questions.
-And they are, unless you are testing someone for synesthesia.
-People who have synesthesia can sometimes smell or see music and may even taste some sounds, depending on the type of synesthesia they have.
-There are several types of synesthesia and more than a few ways to test for it.
+These may seem like strange questions—unless you’re taking a test for synesthesia.
+People who have this unique trait may experience uncommon sensory associations like these.
+There are several different ways in which synesthesia can manifest, and a few different ways to test for it.

 Different Types Of Synesthesia